 To the contrary, we have some pretty good indication that it will come back even stronger, if not from completely different forms and directions than we might expect.
 Indeed, the downfalls of this past year may have been a blessing in disguise in the way that it’s forced creators to get even more creative with the way they perform and share their work.

 It’s no big revelation to say that technology and music have always moved together, hand-in-hand; from the first prehistoric drums made of animal skin and bone, to today’s software synthesizers and sequencers, the art of sound is almost wholly dependent upon its tools.
 Every decade of human history produces scores of new inventions at an exponential pace.
-More and more, though, these innovations have left the realm of music-making or even recording itself, and crossed fully into revolutionizing the way we share music as it happens live.
+More and more, though, these innovations have left the realm of music-making or even recording itself, and crossed fully into revolutionising the way we share music as it happens live.

 We’re not simply talking about DJs live-streaming from their bedrooms either, although the practice of live-streaming itself—once looked down at as a passing gimmick and unworthy of serious investment—has proven to be a profitable mainstay.
-What other artists have looked at doing from an even more future-proof standpoint is to engage with their fan base at a more intimate, more interactive, and more customizable level, through the worlds of virtual reality, augmented reality, and artificial intelligence.
+What other artists have looked at doing from an even more future-proof standpoint is to engage with their fan base at a more intimate, more interactive, and more customisable level, through the worlds of virtual reality, augmented reality, and artificial intelligence.
 Here’s a sampler of what the future of music brings to us today.